dd9jn/rfc4880bis/rfc4880bis.md

     Algorithm-Specific Fields for ECDH encryption:

-      - MPI of an EC point representing an ephemeral public key.
+      - SOS of an EC point representing an ephemeral public key.

       - a one-octet size, followed by a symmetric key encoded using the method described in [](#ecdh-algorithm).